jonathanthul/sportradar-calendar/readme.md

 ## Current Limitations
 - Within any day, user-created events are rendered in order of creation, not in chronological order
 - User events reset on page reload
+- Characters used for nav buttons look much worse on Windows than on Mac

 ## Planned Improvements